Technical Theatre Internships

 Costume Shop

-Costume Shop interns train under the guidance of the Costume Shop Manager, Assistant Costume Shop Manager, and other experienced staff in the shop.
-Interns are assigned roles based on their experience and production needs, with opportunities in:
+Our largest department, interns train under the Costume Shop Manager, Assistant Costume Shop Manager, and other experienced shop staff.
+Interns are assigned roles based on their experience and production needs.

-- Costume Design Assistant: Support the Costume Designer with research, sourcing, fittings, and taking notes.
-Basic sewing skills are helpful, and design opportunities may be offered based on experience.
+• Costume Design Assistant: Support the Costume Designer with research, sourcing, fittings, and note-taking.
+Basic sewing skills help.
+Design opportunities may be offered based on experience.

-- First Hand: Responsibilities including cutting, altering, and overseeing Stitchers during costume builds.
-Strong stitching and tailoring skills are preferred.
+• First Hand: Cut, alter, and oversee stitchers during costume builds.
+Strong stitching and tailoring skills preferred.

-- Hair and Makeup Assistance: Help with wig styling, fittings, and the implementation of hair and makeup designs.
+• Hair and Makeup Assistance: Help with wig styling, fittings, and implementing hair and makeup designs.
 Ventilating skills are a plus.

 All interns contribute to shop maintenance, cleaning, and restocking supplies.